asherbillinkoff/3d-maze/README.md

 </p>
 <p align="center"><strong>Figure 2: Multi-level maze game view after board initialization</strong></p>

 For the GUI I chose to make the arrows different colors to provide strong visual cues to the user signalling where they could change levels.
 I believe this allows for a more straightforward game experience.
 The user will always start at the "S" cell representing the start, and they will be seeking the "G" cell representing the goal.
-Upon navigating to the goal window will display the gif below.
+Upon navigating to the goal, the window will display the GIF below.

 <p align="center">
 <img width="400" alt="figure-3" src="https://user-images.githubusercontent.com/109813330/217248210-ded3adee-9b41-4b03-94cb-52a2b4cdf2fa.png"></p>
-<p align="center"><strong>Figure 2: Multi-level maze game view after board initialization</strong></p>
+<p align="center"><strong>Figure 2: Game Winning View</strong></p>

 <p>Please game responsibly! :grinning:<p>